 The Visiting Artist Lecture Series informs and enlightens students, faculty, and the community about the world of contemporary art.
 Artists, critics, designers, and scholars from all over the world are invited to speak at Herron, lecturing on their art, writings, or creative research.
-In addition, visiting artists work with students in the classroom, present workshops, and collaborate on community projects.
-The lecture series is a vital resource not only for Herron students, but also for anyone in Indianapolis interested in contemporary art.
+Visiting artists also work with students in the classroom, present workshops, or collaborate on community projects.
+The Lecture Series is a vital resource not only for Herron students, but also for anyone in Indianapolis interested in contemporary art.